teddyward/progression-framework/frameworks/engineering/software.md

           - "Given as reason for other engineers to join Monzo"
           - "Proactively shares knowledge internally"
           - "Acts as the 'sole proprietor', in the CEO mindset, their ego/agenda is not a factor in their thinking or decision making"
-      - level: 6
-        criteria:
-          - "Attracts other very senior hires"
-          - "Engineers around them get better and have a bigger impact, faster"
   - name: "mastery"
     title: "🛠️ Mastery"
     content: